 - He then tells the grownup students about a time when little kids weren't allowed to play sex games.
 Not even teenagers.

 - When Mustapha Mond shows up, the Director is initially excited to be in his presence, but then he grows uncomfortable and confused by Mustapha's willingness to discuss the past.

 - The Director scolds Bernard for being an individual and an adult.
 He also carelessly reveals the story of leaving a woman behind at the Savage Reservation.

 - The Director shares with Henry Foster his belief that Bernard deserves to be exiled for not living up to his Alpha status.

-- When Bernard arrives, the Director calls for the attention of all the workers within shouting distance so they can bear witness to Bernard's public humiliation.
+- When Bernard arrives back at work, the Director calls for the attention of all the workers within shouting distance so they can bear witness to Bernard's public humiliation.

 - When Bernard reveals John and Linda, the Director is horrified.
 He runs screaming from the room, not to be heard from again.